 TechSoup is running a range of courses to help organisations adjust to remote working, including using SharePoint, Microsoft Teams and Outlook effectively.

-Board Intelligence is offering free access to their online board and leadership portal until the end of June 2020. (updated 28 April)
+Board Intelligence is offering free access to their online board and leadership portal for 100 days. (updated 4 June)

 Legal issues and support